Dani Dyer

-Dani Charlotte Dyer (born 8 August 1996) is an English television personality and actress.
+Dani Charlotte Dyer-Bowen (born 8 August 1996) is an English television personality and actress.
 In 2018, she appeared on Survival of the Fittest, and later that year won the fourth series of Love Island alongside Jack Fincham.
 Since then, she has co-presented the MTV series True Love or True Lies alongside her father Danny Dyer, as well as co-hosting a podcast called Sorted with the Dyers with him.

 Early life

-Dani Charlotte Dyer was born to Joanne Mas and Danny Dyer on 8 August 1996 in the London Borough of Newham.
-She has a younger sister Sunnie and a younger brother Artie, and worked as a barmaid in Loughton, Essex before appearing on television.
+Dyer was born to Joanne Mas and Danny Dyer on 8 August 1996 in the London Borough of Newham.
+She has a younger sister and a younger brother, and attended Roding Valley High School in Loughton, Essex.
+Dyer worked as a barmaid before appearing on television.

 Career

 Dyer made her professional screen debut as an extra in the 2006 film The Other Half alongside her father.
 She also appeared as an extra in other films starring her father, including Doghouse (2009), Run for Your Wife (2012) and Vendetta (2013).
 The producer of Vendetta stated that she "absolutely blew away" the crew.
 She then independently appeared in films including We Still Kill the Old Way (2014), Age of Kill (2015) and Bonded by Blood 2 (2017).
-In 2018, she was announced as a cast member for the ITV2 reality series Survival of the Fittest, but walked from the series on the second day due to dislocating her shoulder.
+In 2018, she was announced as a cast member for the ITV2 reality series Survival of the Fittest, but withdrew from the series on the second day after dislocating her shoulder.
 Later that year, she competed in the fourth series of ITV2's Love Island.
 She won the series alongside Jack Fincham with 79.66% of the final vote.
 Following their Love Island win, Dyer and Fincham starred in the three-part ITVBe reality series Jack & Dani: Life After Love Island.
 In 2019, she began appearing as a guest reporter on The One Show, and in 2020, she launched a range of lip products with Vaseline.
 Later that year, she began co-hosting a podcast with her father, titled Sorted with the Dyers.
-In June 2021, she made a guest appearance in the BBC soap opera EastEnders as a taxi driver named Jeanette and appeared alongside her father who portrays series regular Mick Carter.
+In June 2021, she made a guest appearance in the BBC soap opera EastEnders as a taxi driver named Jeanette and appeared alongside her father who portrayed series regular Mick Carter.

+In 2025 Dyer was announced as a contestant on the twenty-third series of Strictly Come Dancing.
+Paired with professional Nikita Kuzmin, she later withdrew, prior to the first live show, after sustaining a fractured ankle during rehearsals.
+As a result she appeared only in the launch show dance.